 As part of the natural carbon cycle, people and animals inhale oxygen from the air and exhale CO_2 .
 Meanwhile, green plants absorb CO_2 for photosynthesis and emit oxygen back into the atmosphere.
 Marine biota, sediments, and the ocean water itself also absorb CO_2 and/or carbon-rich matter.
 Decomposition also returns CO_2 to the atmosphere.
-This exchange, or flux, of carbon among the atmosphere, oceans, and land surface is called the global carbon cycle.4 For most of human history, the global carbon cycle has been roughly in balance.
-The amount of carbon in the atmosphere is approximately 860 billion tonnes (or gigatonnes, Gt), which is more carbon than contained in all of Earth's living vegetation 90 and roughly 80 Gt more than in 2000.
-Human activities, namely, the burning of fossil fuels, deforestation, farming, and other land use activities, have altered the carbon cycle, adding extra CO_2 to the atmosphere.
+This exchange, or flux, of carbon among the atmosphere, oceans, and land surface is called the global carbon cycle.4 and roughly 80 Gt more than in 2000.
+Human activities, namely, the burning of fossil fuels, deforestation, farming, and other land-use activities, have altered the carbon cycle, adding extra CO_2 to the atmosphere.
 Earth's ocean and terrestrial environments compensate for some of the excess by taking up billions of tonnes of extra CO_2 (shown in red in the figure).
 Still, much remains in the atmosphere, resulting in a 45% increase in atmospheric concentrations of CO_2 since the Industrial Revolution.
-Averaged annual emissions, 2010-2019.
-Fluxes and pools are in GtC.
-Pools are noted in parentheses.